 Hillingdon Sports & Leisure Complex, Gatting Way, Uxbridge, Middlesex, UB8 1ES

 For a pool that has something for every type of swimmer in the family, look no further that this Crouch End lido.
 The main draw is the 50-metre-long outdoor heated pool, but the site also boasts a teaching pool, paddling pool and even a diving pit.
 Enclosed by a high yew hedge, the pool is surrounded by sun terraces and grassy banks for swimmers to lay out in the sun and dry off post-dip.
 While the lido dates back to 1929, in 2015 the site underwent an extensive restoration and revamp, ensuring the facilities are up-to-date.

 Park Road Pools and Fitness, Park Road, Hornsey, London, N8 8JN

-Since opening in 2004, the outdoor pool has been a popular spot particularly for its moonlight swims, where visitors can take dips under the stars until 9pm.
+Since opening in 2004, this outdoor pool has been a popular spot, particularly for its moonlight swims, where visitors can take dips under the stars until 9pm.
 The 36-metre-long tiled pool is located in the woodland outside Bushy Park, and is surrounded by grassy banks for lazing in the sun between swims.
 In addition to the heated main pool, where two or three lanes are typically reserved for speedier swimmers, there’s a shallow learner pool for babies and toddlers to take their first dips with parents.
 Be on the lookout for their Summer Picnic Concerts series too, which looks set to return with live outdoor musical performances this summer.